 This is a remarkably effective way of cleaning stones and small silver parts and components.
 We would also recommend this for detailed gold pieces containing small parts and pieces as well.

-Cleaning metalwork: Clasps, ear settings, rings and bracelets may be professionally cleaned and polished by a jeweller or you can choose to do it yourself.
-However, we do not recommed using any off-the-shelf jewellery cleaning liquid solutions to clean any of our collection pieces.
-Some can damage or discolour stones, pearls and metal pieces.
+Cleaning the metalwork on your piece: Ear-settings, rings and bracelet & necklace clasps may be professionally cleaned and polished by a jeweller or you can choose to do it yourself.
+However, we do not recommed using any off-the-shelf jewellery cleaning solutions to clean any of the metal work on your Tina Ashmore collection pieces.
+There is a risk that they may damage or discolour stones or pearls.

-Instructions: First, clean the metal with a soft cloth and soapy water or if there is some detail to the piece, use a soft toothbrush and soapy water.
-To avoid scratching be careful not to use the brush on smooth metal areas.
+Instructions: First, clean the metal with a soft cloth and soapy water or if there is some detail to the piece, use a soft toothbrush and liquid soap as described above.
+To avoid scratching, be careful not to use the brush on smooth metal areas.
 Rinse with warm water, pat with a soft towel and allow to dry.

-Next: Using a polish cloth remove any tarnish from the metal and polish the piece to a high shine.
+Next: Using a polish cloth, remove any tarnish from the metal and polish the piece to a high shine.
 Good quality polish cloths can be found online.
 We higly recommend using Rouge polish cloths for a professional finish.
-They contain rouge polishing compound on one side and a soft polish free opposite side.
+They contain rouge polishing compound on one side and a soft polish free fabric on the other side.

-Metal can break: Silver is a bendable precious metal but, like all metal if it is bent too many times it will fracture.
+Metal can break: Silver is a bendable precious metal but, like all metal, if it is bent too many times, it will fracture.
 Tina Ashmore Jewellery has many moving parts and any pressure applied could cause damage.
-Therefore, we would advise when transporting your jewellery to do so within a box to avoid any external pressures from being accidentally applied.
+Therefore, we would advise that when you are transporting your jewellery, you protect it by keeping it in the box we have provided.

 Strings of Pearls: Only clean strings of pearls with a damp cloth.
 Soaking the silk strand connecting the pearls in water can cause the silk to stretch and produce unwanted gaps between the knots along the strand.

-Chemicals, Perfumes, Creams and Cosmetics: It is best to remove jewellery before swimming.
-Avoid spraying perfume or applying creams where your jewellery will have contact.
-Avoid extreme temperatures, humidity and sunlight.
+Chemicals, Perfumes, Creams and Cosmetics: It is best to remove jewellery before swimming in a pool or soaking in a jacuzzi .
+Please try to avoid spraying perfume or applying creams where your jewellery might have contact.
+When you are not wearing your jewellery, try to avoid exposure to extreme temperatures, high humidity and direct sunlight.
 Gemstones should never be worn around hot water, harsh chemicals and cleaners.
 You can clean most gemstones with a soft, damp cloth after wearing.
 Very porous stones such as turquoise and emeralds should be cleaned using an untreated, dry, soft cloth only.
 Do not use tissue paper or paper towels to clean as they can cause scratching.

 We use natural gemstones which may contain internal inclusions, adding to the beauty and uniqueness of each individual gem.
 We cannot be responsible for any damage due to negligence.
 Damage caused by general wear and tear is the responsibility of the owner.